BcanTayiz/practical_functions/README.md

 ## More Features

-You can find more feature available version on the website ==> [website](https://www.privjs.com/packages/practical-functions).
+You can find more feature available version on the website ==> [more features](https://www.privjs.com/packages/practical-functions).

 ## Labels
 - simple